10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 - Very high Lighthouse and PSI scores right after installing.

-- Less risk of layout shift (CLS) from heavy scripts or fonts.
+- Less risk of Cumulative layout shift (CLS) from heavy scripts or fonts.

-- Easier debugging because you aren’t fighting 300+ KB of theme CSS.
+- Easier debugging because you are not fighting 300+ KB of theme CSS.

-Product angle: For agencies and freelancers, GeneratePress Premium plus GenerateBlocks and the Site Library gives you an entire toolkit of starter templates and patterns, without sacrificing speed.
+Product angle: For agencies and freelancers like me, GeneratePress Premium plus GenerateBlocks and the Site Library gives you an entire toolkit of starter templates and patterns, without sacrificing speed.

 Best use cases for GeneratePress:

-- SEO-driven blogs and content sites needing clean markup.
+- SEO-driven blogs and content sites need clean markup.

 - SaaS/product marketing sites where Core Web Vitals are tightly monitored.